citriena/EEPROM_24xx1025/README.md

 # EEPROM_24xx1025

-EEPROM_24x1025 is a Arduino library for external I2C EEPROM (Microchip 24AA1025/24LC21025/24FC1025).
+EEPROM_24xx1025 is a Arduino library for external I2C EEPROM (Microchip 24AA1025/24LC21025/24FC1025).

 ## Features
 * Support up to 4 devices on the bus read and write seamlessly beyond a block as a single address space
 * Support write data across a page boundary
 * Support read and write data over Arduino data buffer size
+* Support Structured block read and write

 So you can read and write data on one virtual memory space without considering any boundary.